Setting realistic expectations for weight loss

 You can enjoy the food you eat while you lose weight

 A diet that leaves you feeling miserable and deprived is a diet you can’t sustain.
 A low-carb or keto diet should allow you to manage hunger and have plenty of energy.
 It should also provide you with foods you enjoy eating and preparing.
-If you feel you are struggling with any of these issues, join the Diet Doctor Community Facebook group for help from people who are making low-carb and keto their way of eating for life.

 You may already know you can enjoy luscious foods like full-fat cheese, marbled meat, and real butter on a low-carb or keto diet.
 But at Diet Doctor, we also recognize some people may miss “carby” foods that are familiar or traditional, especially for social gatherings or celebrations.